edomt/edomt.github.io/_posts/2018-3-2-Rvest-Fivebooks.md

 ---

-The purpose of this tutorial is to show a concrete example of how `rvest` can be used to build a dataset purely from an external, non-preformatted source of data.
+The purpose of this tutorial is to show a concrete example of how web scraping can be used to build a dataset purely from an external, non-preformatted source of data.

 Our example will be the website [Fivebooks.com](https://fivebooks.com),